magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 ::::{grid} 2
 :::{grid-item}
 :columns: 9
 `Cuboid` objects represent magnets with cuboid shape.
-The <span style="color: orange">**dimension**</span> attribute has the format $(a,b,c)$ and denotes the sides of the cuboid.
+The <span style="color: orange">**dimension**</span> attribute has the format $(a,b,c)$ and denotes the sides of the cuboid in arbitrary length units.
 The center of the cuboid lies in the origin of the local coordinates, and the sides are parallel to the coordinate axes.
 :::
 :::{grid-item}
 :columns: 3